Xiongnu: Juqu clan and Northern Liang dynasty (401–460)

-The Juqu clan was of Lushuihu origin, a branch of the Xiongnu.
-Their leader Juqu Mengxun took over the Northern Liang dynasty by overthrowing the former puppet ruler Duan Ye.
-By 439, the Juqu power was destroyed by the Northern Wei dynasty.
-Their remnants were then settled in the city of Gaochang before being destroyed by the Rouran.
+The Juqu clan were a Lushuihu family that founded the Northern Liang dynasty in modern-day Gansu in 397.
+Recent historiographies often classify the Northern Liang as a "Xiongnu" state, but there is still ongoing debate on the exact origin of the Lushuihu.
+A leading theory is that the Lushuihu were descendants of the Lesser Yuezhi that had intermingled with the Qiang people, but based on the fact that the Juqu's ancestors once served the Xiongnu empire, the Lushuihu could still be considered a branch of the Xiongnu.
+Regardless, contemporaneous records treat the Lushuihu as a distinct ethnic group.
+The Northern Liang was known for its propagation of Buddhism in Gansu through their construction of Buddhist sites such as the Tiantishan and Mogao caves, and for being the last of the so-called Sixteen Kingdoms after it was conquered by the Northern Wei dynasty in 439.
+There was also the Northern Liang of Gaochang, which existed between 442 and 460.

 Significance

 The Xiongnu confederation was unusually long-lived for a steppe empire.
 The purpose of raiding the Central Plain was not simply for goods, but to force the Central Plain polity to pay regular tribute.
 The power of the Xiongnu ruler was based on his control of Han tribute which he used to reward his supporters.
 The Han and Xiongnu empires rose at the same time because the Xiongnu state depended on Han tribute.
 A major Xiongnu weakness was the custom of lateral succession.
 If a dead ruler's son was not old enough to take command, power passed to the late ruler's brother.
 This worked in the first generation but could lead to civil war in the second generation.
 The first time this happened, in 60 BC, the weaker party adopted what Barfield calls the 'inner frontier strategy.'
 They moved south and submitted to the dominant Central Plain regime and then used the resources obtained from their overlord to defeat the Northern Xiongnu and re-establish the empire.
-The second time this happened, about 47 AD, the strategy failed.
+The second time this happened, around 47 AD, the strategy failed.
 The southern ruler was unable to defeat the northern ruler and the Xiongnu remained divided.

 Ethnolinguistic origins

+Historians disagree on whether the Xiongnu were of Turkic or Mongolian origin.
+However, some fragments from Chinese chronicles may indicate that the Xiongnu were of Turkic rather than Mongolian origin.
+Fragments relating to the Six Kingdoms period state that the Xiongnu spoke a language different from that of the Xianbei, who were of Mongolian or Paramongolian origin.
+However, the origin of the Xiongnu remains a subject of speculation.

-There are several theories on the ethnolinguistic identity of the Xiongnu.
+The Xiongnu empire is widely thought to have been multiethnic.
+There are several theories on the ethnolinguistic identity of the Xiongnu, though there is no consensus among scholars as to what language was spoken by the Xiongnu elite.